Updated on May 17th, 2022 by Bob Ciura

 For example, if EPS increases to $6.00 in the following year, the same P/E ratio of 20 would result in a share price of $120, for a 20% gain.
 The stock price could still rise to $120 (or higher) without the underlying EPS growth, but the P/E ratio would rise as a result.
 To that end, if EPS remain flat at $5.00 and the share price rises to $120, the P/E ratio would expand to 24.

-A Real-Life Example
+A Real-Life Example Of An Overvalued Stock

 The Top 3 Value Stocks Today